 - Ask people for their opinions – When I was designing my new site, I had to consider the look, the logo, and the name.
 I had a friend design my logo and luckily my partner and I had similar taste so we didn’t go through many reviews.
 However, we needed outside opinions too.
 For example, when we came up with the brand name, we wanted to ensure it resonated with our audience.
 We polled a large group of friends who would be un-biased…”Did they think it meant the same thing we did?”
 Thankfully, yes.

 - Plan buffer time – So, our site launch was supposed to be in September.
 It launched in January.
 Four months later.
 Why?
 Because our site took longer to build than we expected, we had hosting issues, and came across little things we didn’t “plan” to crop up.
 We didn’t add cushion time.
-So instead of fretting (or fretting too much) we changed our launch date.
+So instead of fretting (or fretting too much) we changed our launch date and moved to a different wordpress web hosting company.
 We wanted it to be a time when the site would resonate and make more of a splash.
 The New Year was the new plan.

 - QA and QA some more – This is one thing I let slip from my mind.
 If it looked good on my browser and my phone it must look great everywhere, right?
 Nope.
 Check every browser – even (gulp) Internet Explorer.
 Check multiple devices and types of devices.
 And do it more than once.

 - Make a promotion plan – You did all that work, so you should promote it too!
 It’s one thing to go live, it’s another to go live with a bang or two.
 Depending on the type of brand and launch you should consider the following:

 - Post it on your social channels (and personal channels if you can)

 - Do a blogger or influencer outreach prior to launch for extra eyeballs